hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/4_clean_up.md

 {{%expand "Click to expand" %}}

 1. Before we delete the CloudFormation stack, let's delete the S3 bucket.
 Browse to Amazon S3
 ![Images/cidazure-cleanup-cfn-s3](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-cleanup-cfn-s3.png?width=1000px)

 2. Open the S3 bucket created during the deployment and check it's contents.
 You may wish to retain the processed CSV files for future use.
-Remember each time they are pulled, Azure data egress charges apply.
+Remember Azure data egress charges apply each time they are pulled.
 If you wish to retain the files move the *azurecidprocessed* folder to another S3 bucket.
 ![Images/cidazure-cleanup-cfn-s3move](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-cleanup-cfn-s3move.png?width=1000px)

 3. When you are ready, select the S3 bucket created by your deployment and click **Empty**